Workspaces

 -

-This procedure describes how to export a saved Workspace to a JSON file, which enables you to export job and folder definitions and later import them to the same or another environment, as described in Importing a Workspace.
+This procedure describes how to export a saved workspace to a JSON file, which enables you to export job and folder definitions and later import them to the same or another environment, as described in Importing a Workspace.

 You cannot export duplicate job names.